-A well report (well log) is a detailed record of the geological formation during the drilling of a well.
-The report also contains the location, owner name, driller name and well water production.
-Reports must be submitted to the Dept. of Ecology within 30 days of the well's completion.
+A well report (well log) is a detailed record of the geological formation through which a well is drilled.
+The report also contains the location, owner name, driller name, and well water production.
+A reports must be submitted to the Dept. of Ecology within 30 days of a well's completion.

 There are two types of wells: water wells, for water extraction, and resource wells, for water monitoring and sampling.
 Water extracted from water wells is used for many purposes, including agricultural irrigation, industrial uses, and residential drinking water.
 Water well logs include both permit exempt wells and non-permit exempt wells.